 - 5. A student on leave of absence may complete outstanding work in any course for which the student has been granted extensions.
 The student may not, however, fulfill any other degree requirements during the time on leave.

 - 6. A student on leave of absence is not eligible for financial aid, including loans; and in most cases, student loans are not deferred during periods of nonenrollment.

 - 7. A student on leave of absence is not eligible for the use of any University facilities normally available to enrolled students.

 - 8. A student on leave of absence may continue to be enrolled in Yale Health by purchasing coverage through the Student Affiliate Coverage plan.
-In order to secure continuous coverage from Yale Health, enrollment in this plan must be requested prior to the beginning of the term in which the student will be on leave or, if the leave commences during the term, within thirty days of the date when the leave is approved.
+In order to secure continuous coverage from Yale Health, enrollment in this plan must be requested prior to the beginning of the term in which the student will be on leave or, if the leave commences during the term, within thirty days of the date the registrar was informed of the leave.
 Coverage is not automatic; enrollment forms are available from the Member Services department of Yale Health, 203.432.0246.

-- 9. A student on leave of absence must notify the registrar in writing of his or her intention to return at least eight weeks prior to the end of the approved leave.
-In addition, if the returning student wishes to be considered for financial aid, he or she must submit appropriate financial aid applications to the School’s financial aid office to determine eligibility.
+- 9. A student on leave of absence must notify the registrar in writing of the intention to return at least eight weeks prior to the end of the approved leave.
+In addition, a returning student who wishes to be considered for financial aid must submit appropriate financial aid applications to the School’s financial aid office to determine eligibility.

 - 10. A student on leave who does not return at the end of the approved leave, and does not request and receive an extension from the deputy dean, is automatically dismissed from the School.